worldamazing/plan/docs/implementation.md

 > - **Space Infrastructure**: Orbiting research stations, asteroid mining facilities, and community-accessible observatories.
 >
 > and also:
+> - **Advanced Home Appliances**: Designing and producing energy-efficient, sustainable, and smart home appliances tailored for the modern lifestyle.
+> - **Future Living Solutions**: Innovative home technologies and systems that enhance comfort, sustainability, and efficiency, such as modular furniture, renewable energy systems, and integrated robotics and advanced computing for household management.
 > - **Film and TV Production**: Studios, streaming platforms, public broadcasting systems, and resources for independent creators to tell stories and foster cultural exchange.
 > - **Sports Facilities and Equipment**: Stadiums, local sports complexes, gyms, and cutting-edge equipment for both recreational and professional sports, as well as programs to make sports accessible to all.
 > - **Ocean Exploration and Infrastructure**: Research submarines, environmentally friendly shipping, floating cities, ocean cleanup systems, and marine habitat restoration projects.